exercism/rust/exercises/practice/isogram/.approaches/introduction.md

 }
 ```

-For more information, check the [bit field used functionally approach][approach-bitfield-func].
+For more information, check the [bit field used functionally approach][approach-bitfield-functionally].

 ## Which approach to use?